skip to main content

 You can find all ice hockey content on ESPN+ by selecting the Browse tab and scrolling through the Sport row, as seen on a Google Chrome web browser.

-Beyond live and on-demand hockey games, ESPN+ includes NHL-themed shows like In The Crease, Quest for the Stanley Cup, and The Point.
-But the puck doesn’t stop there.
-ESPN+ has many live college sports—meaning you can catch men’s and women’s college hockey during fall, winter, and spring.
+Beyond live and on-demand NHL games, ESPN+ has many live college sports—meaning you can catch men’s and women’s college hockey during fall, winter, and spring.
 Even some Ice Hockey World Championship matchups stream exclusively on ESPN+.

 If you’re a more casual hockey fan who only cares about your local team’s games, then ESPN+ isn’t all that necessary.
-Your team will be live on ESPN+ only if they appear in any of the service’s 50 exclusive games.
-Therefore, you’re more suited to sign up for a TV service that offers your RSN—like DIRECTV STREAM.
+Your team will be live on ESPN+ only if they appear in any of the service’s exclusive games.
+Therefore, you’re more suited to sign up for a TV service that offers your RSN—like Stream with DIRECTV.

 How to watch NHL games for free